 As we have already mentioned, customers can send requests for a product price using a relevant popup.
 Incoming quote requests are managed from the separate grid called Get a Quote Requests.
 The grid shows a request ID, a customer’s name, email, and phone, a product ID, comment, store view, date and time when the request was created, and its status.

-To see the details of a request and send a reply by email, click on the one in the grid.
+If you want to see the details of a request and send a reply via email, click on the one in the grid.

 Configuration settings of the Amasty Customer Group Catalog module include six tabs: General Settings; Frontend Options; Admin ‘Get a Quote’ Email Notifications; Auto Reply ‘Get a Quote’ Email Options; Developer Options; GDPR Consent.